Client Rights and Responsibilities

 - You have a right to information about your mental health provider’s qualifications.

-- You have a right to information about proper behavior by your mental health provider and to know that sexual contact between a provider and a client is illegal.
+- You have a right to information about proper behavior by your mental health provider and to file a complaint if you feel your provider has violated your rights.

 - You have a right to request a meeting with the MFS staff who provide your treatment to talk about your mental health condition, your treatment choices and your goals.
 With some exceptions, you are here by choice.
 You can choose to leave, ask for a change in services or ask for a change in the providers you see.

-- You have a right to quality services that will help you to be as independent as you are able to be.
+- You have a right to quality services that will help you in your recovery and to be as independent as you are able.
 You have a right to be part of choosing your own treatment.
-You should be told of the possible risks, side effects, benefits and choices about your treatment.
+You will be informed of the possible risks, side effects, benefits and choices about your treatment.
 You can bring someone with you whenever you are asked to make choices about your services.

 - If you behave in a way that is dangerous or disrupts services to other people, you may be suspended or terminated from services.
 You will be given written notice before that happens unless it is an emergency.
 You can appeal a suspension or termination from services.